elissa-alarmani/firetruck-invoice-generator/README.md

 ## Thought Process

 ### Code Decisions
-1. **TypeScript Usage**:
+1. **TypeScript**:
-   - Employed TypeScript for robust type safety, ensuring reliable and predictable API interactions.
+   - TypeScript's robust type safety helps ensure reliable and predictable API interactions.
-   - Defined specific types (e.g., `ListingResponseData`, `InvoiceProps`) to reduce ambiguity and streamline development.
+   - Being able to define specific types (e.g., `ListingResponseData`, `InvoiceProps`) helps reduce ambiguity and streamline development.

 2. **Validation**:
    - Implemented email and URL validation in `InvoiceForm` using regex patterns.
-   - Provided user-friendly error messages to improve the form’s usability.
+   - Provided user-friendly error messages to improve the form’s usability, noting that the error will be displayed `onBlur`, when the user leaves the text input.

+3. **Data Mapping**:
+   - Utilizes `mapListingToInvoiceSections.ts` to cleanly transform the API response data into structured sections, allowing for a simplier process in rendering the invoice components.

-3. **PDF Generation**:
+4. **PDF Generation**:
    - Used `@react-pdf/renderer` for modular and customizable invoice creation.
-   - Designed the `InvoiceTemplate` component to orchestrate the layout using props mapped from API data.
+   - Designed the `InvoiceTemplate` component to compile the layout using broken down subcomponents and their respective props mapped from API data.

 ### Design Decisions
 1. **Modular Architecture**: